Leadership Council of Afghanistan: Funding from Persian Gulf region

-The Taliban leaders raise money from wealthy Persian gulf donors and direct operations in south Afghanistan.
-According to Lt.
-Gen. David Barno, the retired former commander of American forces in Afghanistan "The Quetta Shura is extremely important, they are the intellectual and ideological underpinnings of the Taliban insurgency."
+Taliban leaders raised money from wealthy donors from Arab states around the Persian gulf and from direct operations in Southern Afghanistan.
+According to Lieutenant General David Barno, the retired former commander of American forces in Afghanistan "The Quetta Shura is extremely important, they are the intellectual and ideological underpinnings of the Taliban insurgency."

 Support from Pakistani intelligence

-American officials believe that the Quetta Shura gets support from parts of Pakistan's Inter-Services Intelligence (ISI), as some of its senior officials believe that leaders such as Omar would be valuable assets if the Taliban were to regain power after a withdrawal of U.S. forces from Afghanistan.
+American officials believed that the Quetta Shura gets support from parts of Pakistan's Inter-Services Intelligence (ISI), as some of its senior officials believe that leaders such as Mullah Omar would have been valuable assets if the Taliban were to regain power after a withdrawal of U.S. forces from Afghanistan.

 According to Abdul Rahim Mandokhel, a Pakistani senator from Zhob in northern Balochistan.
 "The whole war in Afghanistan is being launched from here," he said.
 He accused Pakistan's intelligence agencies of carrying out a "double" policy.
 "One thing is clear: the area is being used for cross-border offences," he said.

-A report by the London School of Economics (LSE) claimed to provide the most concrete evidence yet that the ISI is providing funding, training and sanctuary to the Taliban insurgency on a scale much larger than previously thought.
-The report's author Matt Waldman spoke to nine Taliban field commanders in Afghanistan and concluded that Pakistan's relationship with the insurgents ran far deeper than previously realised.
+On 13 June 2010, a report by the London School of Economics (LSE) claimed to provide the most concrete evidence yet that the ISI is providing funding, training and sanctuary to the Taliban insurgency on a scale much larger than previously thought.
+The report's author Matt Waldman spoke to nine Taliban field commanders in Afghanistan and concluded that Pakistan's relationship with the insurgents ran far deeper than previously realized.
 Some of those interviewed suggested that the organization even attended meetings of the Taliban's supreme council, the Quetta Shura.
 A spokesman for the Pakistani military dismissed the report, describing it as "malicious".

 Pakistani relationship

 Statement

-American and western officials have long complained that Pakistan has ignored the presence of senior Taliban leadership in Quetta and done little to address this situation.
-Pakistani authorities have denied the existence of such an organization in Pakistan.
-However, statements by US officials have led to fears that US would launch drone strikes on Quetta.
-Jehan Zeb Jamaldini, senior vice president of Balochistan National Party was quoted as saying that Omar and his 2nd and 3rd tier leadership were around Quetta and would be targeted by the US.Prime Minister of Pakistan Imran Khan rejected the allegations of having Quetta Shura in Pakistan.
-He said these are just baseless allegations by our enemies.
-He added that Pakistan is not spokesperson for Taliban.
-If anyone has queries ask the Taliban directly.
+American and western officials had long complained that Pakistan had ignored the presence of senior Taliban leadership in Quetta and done little to address this situation.
+Pakistani authorities had denied the existence of such an organization in Pakistan.
+However, statements by US officials had led to fears that US would launch drone strikes on Quetta.
+Jehan Zeb Jamaldini, senior vice president of Balochistan National Party was quoted as saying that Omar and his 2nd and 3rd tier leadership were around Quetta and would be targeted by the US.
+On 30 July 2021 the former Prime Minister of Pakistan Imran Khan rejected the allegations of the Quetta Shura being in Pakistan.
+He said these are just baseless allegations by Pakistan's enemies.
+He added that Pakistan is not spokesperson for Taliban and if anyone has any queries, then they can ask the Taliban directly.

 Acknowledgement

 In December 2009 Pakistani government for the first time acknowledged the existence of Quetta Shura.
 The Defence minister of Pakistan, Ahmad Mukhtar acknowledged the presence of Quetta Shura but stated that security forces had damaged it to such an extent that it no longer posed a threat.

-On November 23, 2012, when Pakistan released nine senior Taliban leaders, commentator Ali K. Chrishti described a statement from the Pakistani government as its first acknowledgment of the existence of the Quetta Shura.
+On 23 November 2012, when Pakistan released nine senior Taliban leaders, commentator Ali K. Chishti described a statement from the Pakistani government as its first acknowledgment of the existence of the Quetta Shura.